Corfe Castle: Royal castle

-Post-medieval
+After the medieval period

 The castle remained a royal fortress until sold by Elizabeth I in 1572 to her Lord Chancellor, Sir Christopher Hatton.
 Ralph Treswell, Hatton's steward, drafted a series of plans of the castle; the documents are the oldest surviving survey of the castle.

 The castle was bought by Sir John Bankes, Attorney General to Charles I, in 1635.
 The English Civil War broke out in 1642, and by 1643 most of Dorset was under Parliamentarian control.
-While Bankes was in Oxford with the king, his men held Corfe Castle in the royal cause.
+While Bankes was in Oxford with the King, his men held Corfe Castle in the royal cause.
 During this time his wife, Lady Mary Bankes, resided at the castle with their children.
 Parliamentarian forces planned to infiltrate the castle's garrison by joining a hunting party from the garrison on a May Day hunt; however they were unsuccessful.
 The Parliamentarians gave orders that anyone joining the garrison would have their house burned and that no supplies were to reach the castle.
 Initially defended by just five people, Lady Bankes was able to get food through and swell the garrison to 80.
 The Parliamentarian forces numbered between 500 and 600 and began a more thorough siege; it went on for six weeks until Lady Bankes was relieved by Royalist forces.
 During the siege the defenders suffered two casualties while there were at least 100 deaths among the besieging force.